letsbuilders/gb-dispatch/README.md

-# GbDispatch
+# GBDispatch

-Library allows easy to dispatch block of code for queues.
+Library allows to easily dispatch block of code for queues.
+It is inspired by Grand Central Dispatch behaviour.

 ## Installation